 Just as a former school board didn’t foresee reduced student enrollment and a depressed economy when it borrowed $25 million to get state matching funds for school improvements, the water board didn’t know a county lien could put a wrench in the project.
-In fact, they didn’t know there was a county lien.
+In fact, they didn’t know there

 In hindsight, rather than hop at the carrot when someone says if you don’t act now you won’t get as good a deal, we encourage district directors to be a bit more cynical when it comes to laying out public dollars.